Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ---
 ### ⚠️ Important Notes
 **\***
 You will not be able to change any of this after you create.
 The only way to change is to delete the machine and create a new one.
+### ✅ Required Configuration Checklist
-Therefore, before clicking on create, make sure all requirements listed in the following table are met.
+Before clicking on create,  ensure the following settings are correct:

 | Parameters | Requirements | Why |
 | ---------- | ------------ | ---- |